 Step 6: Set the timer

-Set the timer to 10 minutes if you want to have an authentic taste of percolator coffee.
+- Set the timer to 10 minutes if you want an authentic taste of percolator coffee.

 Step 7: Remove the percolator from the heat source.

 - Switch off or remove the percolator from the heat source after 10 minutes.

 - Don’t touch it with your bare hands, though!